Chancellor (education)

 The Chancellor of the University of Oxford, Lord Patten, in procession at Encaenia, 2009

-In the United Kingdom, a Chancellor is generally a titular position without day-to-day managerial responsibilities, such as at University of Oxford, where the Vice-Chancellor runs the administration and is the de facto university leader.[5]
+In the United Kingdom, a university Chancellorship is almost always a ceremonial position held by a prominent person; the Vice-Chancellor runs the administration and is the de facto university leader.[5]
 In Scotland, day-to-day operations are typically handled by a "principal and vice-chancellor."

 In the United States, heads of colleges and universities are typically called "president."
 A multi-campus university system may be headed by a chancellor who serves as systemwide chief, with presidents governing individual institutions.
 This is more commonly seen in university systems which were belatedly formed by grouping together already-extant colleges or universities in the 20th century, such as the State University of New York, the City University of New York, and the California State University.
 In many state university systems which began with a single flagship campus in the 18th or 19th century and gradually delegated operational authority to satellite campuses during the 20th century, the titles are reversed.
 This is the case in Arkansas, California, North Carolina, Illinois, Massachusetts, Missouri, and Wisconsin.